DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 57 - 02.13.2025.md

 - Adi still surprised people consider Delban a god.
 - We cross the bridge and a mysterious stranger appears.
 Friend wants to go fight them.
 We argue with him (even though Kyle isn't here).
 - We enter a snowstorm. ***Adi casts Mage Armor.***
 - Nobu slips, falls, almost dies.
-Saved by Delban
+Saved by Delban (for some reason).
 - Some people get exhaustion.
+- Adi hears an avalanche as we reach the crossroads.

+**Suggestion**: Ask Friend to cast *Burning Hands*.